Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Experiments and results

 \subsection{Dataset}

-This paper tests the effectiveness of the proposal on two cross-modal image datasets, the SEN1-2 dataset and the OS dataset, which have different image resolutions.
+This paper tests the effectiveness of the proposed method on two cross-modal image datasets, the SEN1-2 dataset and the OS dataset, which have different image resolutions.

 \textbf{SEN1-2 dataset} \cite{SEN1-2} has 282,384 pairs of co-registered optical and SAR image patches acquired from Sentinel-1 and Sentinel-2 satellites.
-The image resolution is 10m, and the image size is $256\times 256$.
-SEN1-2 dataset contains diverse land cover types (e.g., urban areas, plains, water bodies, deserts) and seasonal variations (spring, summer, autumn, winter).
-Following the experimental settings in \cite{MARU-Net}, we select 6,450 image pairs from each season and acquire 25,800 pairs for deep network training and testing.
+The image resolution is 10 m, and the image size is $256\times 256$.
+The SEN1-2 dataset contains diverse land cover types (e.g., urban areas, plains, water bodies, deserts) and seasonal variations (spring, summer, autumn, winter).
+Following the experimental settings in \cite{MARU-Net}, we select 6,450 image pairs from each season and acquire 25,800 for deep network training and testing.
 The ratio of the number of image pairs for training and testing is $7:3$.
 Thus, there are 18,060 image pairs for training and 7,740 for testing.
-We randomly crop $192\times 192$ image patch from SAR images as the template, using the top-left coordinates of the cropped regions as the ground truth for matching.
+We randomly crop a $192\times 192$ image patch from SAR images as the template, where the top-left coordinates of the crop location are the ground truth of matching.

 \textbf{OS dataset} \cite{OSdataset} also includes many SAR images and corresponding optical images.
 The SAR images are acquired using the multi-polarized C-band SAR satellite sensor GF-3 (Gaofen-3), while the optical images are obtained from the Google Earth platform.
 This dataset covers various cities and plain regions worldwide, such as Beijing and Shanghai in China, Guam and Tucson in the United States, and Agra in India.
-OS dataset contains 2,673 non-overlapping image pairs of size $512\times512$ (labeled as OS-512) and 10,692 non-overlapping image pairs of size $256\times256$ (labeled as OS-256).
-The image resolution is 1m.
-For the OS-512 dataset, we use 2,249 image pairs for training and 424 image pairs for testing and randomly crop $384\times384$ image patches from the SAR images as template images.
-For the OS-256 dataset, we use 8,996 image pairs for training and 1,696 image pairs for testing and randomly crop $192\times192$ image patches from the SAR images as template images.
+The OS dataset contains 2,673 non-overlapping image pairs of size $512\times512$ (labeled as OS:512) and 10,692 non-overlapping image pairs of size $256\times256$ (labeled as OS:256).
+The image resolution is 1 m.
+For the OS:512 dataset, we use 2,249 image pairs for training and 424 image pairs for testing, and randomly crop $384\times384$ image patches from the SAR images as template images.
+For the OS:256 dataset, we use 8,996 image pairs for training and 1,696 image pairs for testing, and randomly crop $192\times192$ image patches from the SAR images as template images.

 The main challenges of these two datasets can be summarized as follows: